lunr/mamp-curl-tls/README.md

 ### 3) Check the cURL version included with MAMP

-We just want to confirm which version of cURL we are using because we want to download and install the same version from the offical cURL website, haxx.se
+We just want to confirm which version of cURL we are using because we want to download and install the same version from the official cURL website, haxx.se

     /Applications/MAMP/Library/bin/curl-config --version